WayGold/CSE-167-FinalProject-Blogs-Video/blog.md

 #### Easy
 1. Toon Shading                                       (IMPLEMENTED)
 2. Particle Effect                                    (DISCARDED)
 3. First person camera                                (IMPLEMENTED)
-4. Selection Buffer
+4. Selection Buffer                                   (DISCARDED)
-5. Collision detection with bounding spheres or boxes
+5. Collision detection with bounding spheres or boxes (DISCARDED)
-6. Sound effects
+6. Sound effects                                      (DISCARDED)

 #### Medium
 1. Procedurally generated Terrain                     (IMPLEMENTED)
 2. Procedurally generated plants with L-systems       (IMPLEMENTED)
-3. Shadow mapping (TBD)
+3. Shadow mapping                                     (DISCARDED)

 ### What's Creative:
 We believe that the most creative part of the game would be the drastic contrast from thriller to cartoon at the end of the game which hopefully would give us a surprisingly entertaining effect.